 Not a dairy fan or have a milk allergy or sensitivity?
 There are a number of different dairy-free yogurts on the market – made with almonds, soy or coconut milk, to name a few – that will keep this smoothie rich and creamy, too.

-Do I have to use almond butter in this smoothie recipe?
+Do I have to use almond butter in this green smoothie recipe?

 Of course not!
 You can swap in whatever nut butter you like – or whatever you have on hand.